ractivejs/ractivejs.github.io/docs/api/directives.md

 ## File inputs

-File data can be bound to file inputs via the non-standard `value` attribute.
-The value from the input is a FileList object.
+File data can be bound to file inputs via the `value` directive.
+The value from the input is an instance of `FileList`.

 ```js
 Ractive({